Travel while your application for Post Completion Optional Practical Training is pending

 An F-1 student who is engaged in post-completion OPT who travels outside the United States temporarily (i.e., less than 5 months) can be readmitted to resume employment for the remainder of the period authorized on his or her EAD card, provided:

-- The student presents a Form I-20 endorsed by the DSO within the preceding 6 months
+- The student presents a Form I-20 signed for travel by the DSO within the preceding 6 months.
+If you need a new travel signature on your I-20, please request one here.

 - The student presents an unexpired EAD, and